mnikander/cpp_sequence/README.md

-# Structured programs via meta-programming

-Can structured programs be generated at compile-time using templates?
-Can such a structured program closely approximate the code from a handcrafted solution for a map-filter-reduce program?
-What about for other linear algorithms in the STL?
+# Sequence library

+This library generates a sequence of values and performs arbitrary transformations on that sequence.
-If this is possible, then perhaps a small library of composeable algorithms could be created with this technique.
+The goal is to create a small library of composeable algorithms, including map, filter, reduce, and several other algorithms.
+These algorithms should be easy use and easy to compose.
+The resulting code should have only a small runtime overhead compared to the equivalent hand-crafted code.
+Another goal is to avoid some of the pitfalls of the C++ ranges library, such as the 'terrible problem of incrementing a smart iterator'.

+A variety of possible approaches have been explored.
+The current approach builds a pipeline out of stages.
+There are three building blocks from which a pipeline is built:
+- a generator stage creates values and passes them onwards
+- a stage receives values, transforms them, and passes them onwards, possibly to other intermediate stages
+- a sink receives values and writes them into a container or result field

-This is inspired by the 'Rappel' library presented at CppNow 2024 ([youtube](https://www.youtube.com/watch?v=itnyR9j8y6E)).
+This workflow is heavily inspired by the streaming library in Kotlin and the 'Rappel' library presented at CppNow 2024 ([youtube](https://www.youtube.com/watch?v=itnyR9j8y6E)).

 ## Getting started